omipan/camera_traps_self_supervised/README.md

 # Focus on the Positives: Self-Supervised Learning for Biodiversity Monitoring
-This repository contains the code for reproducing the results of our ICCV 2021 [paper](arXiv link coming soon).
+This repository contains the code for reproducing the results of our ICCV 2021 [paper](https://arxiv.org/abs/2108.06435).

 ![Overview of Context approach](figs/siamese_net.png)

+# WORK IN PROGRESS
+We are in the process of updating this repository.

 The organization of the repository is the following: